danj7/roughness/README.md

 # Linear Roughness

 Linear Roughness is a Python library for extracting the position of a linear domain wall from an image, calculating various correlation functions on the position data and extracting roughness parameters from these functions.
-This library was developed as part of my Master's Thesis project in Condensed Matter Physics at the Instituto Balseiro.
+This library was developed as part of my Master's Thesis project in Condensed Matter Physics at the Instituto Balseiro and is still a work in progress since the library will be evolving to accomodate both laboratory and simulation use.
 It is written in Python 2.7 and it was intended to be used with Jupyter Notebooks in the laboratory or while analyzing numerical simulations.
 Future changes will include porting to Python 3 and being able to use it without a Jupyter Notebook.
 It will also include a series of tests to assure the interface detection algorithm is working properly.

 ## Installation